expo/expo/docs/pages/guides/authentication.md

 - **Signing-certificate fingerprint**:
   - Run `expo credentials:manager -p android` then select "Update upload Keystore" -> "Generate new keystore" -> "Go back to experience overview"
   - Copy your "Google Certificate Fingerprint", it will output a string that looks like `A1:B2:C3` but longer.
-- To test this you can:
+- To test this for managed apps, run a build: `expo build:android`.
-  1. Eject to bare: `expo eject` and run `yarn ios`
-  2. Build a production IPA: `expo build:android`
 - Whenever you change the values in `app.json` you'll need to rebuild the native app.

 #### Web Apps